vdevictor96/fabric-federated-learning/README.md

 ```sh
 conda activate your-existing-environment
 ```
-or create a new one
+or create a new environment:
 ```sh
 conda create --name my-new-environment
 conda activate my-new-environment
 ```

-You can alternatively manage your environment with venv
+You can alternatively manage your environment with venv:
 ```sh
 python3 -m venv my-new-environment
 source my-new-environment/bin/activate